Shaw358/Wh40K/README.md

 # Wh40K

+A project started by me with support from artists, friends, teachers and streamers.</br>
 This game is inspired by the Paradox Interactive Strategy games like EU4, HoI4 and Stellaris.</br>
 </br>
 The [Trello](https://trello.com/b/7ys0oSK0/segmentum-obscurus) also has the GGD.</br>